bdavis222/pypi-maker/README.md

 To make changes and update your project, simply re-run `pypimaker upload`.
 Follow the steps in the terminal to incremement your version number and your update will be pushed to PyPI.

+*Note: the extraneous `+[CATransaction synchronize]` output in the terminal window is a known bug in macOS 13 that will not affect your project.*

 ## Authors

 Brian Davis